Paper Clip: Plot

 Continuing from the previous episode, Dana Scully (Gillian Anderson) and Walter Skinner (Mitch Pileggi) hold each other at gunpoint.
 Fox Mulder (David Duchovny), the person lingering outside his apartment, bursts in and forces Skinner to put his gun down.
 He also demands that Skinner surrender the digital tape.
 Skinner insists on keeping the tape, saying it is their only leverage in exposing the conspiracy.

-The agents visit The Lone Gunmen, showing them an old photo featuring Bill Mulder, The Smoking Man, Deep Throat, and other members of the Syndicate.
+The agents visit The Lone Gunmen, showing them an old photo featuring Bill Mulder, The Smoking Man, Deep Throat and other members of the Syndicate.
 The Lone Gunmen also recognize Victor Klemper, a notorious Nazi scientist who was brought to the United States under Operation Paperclip.
 Melvin Frohike informs Scully of her sister Melissa's condition.
 Mulder persuades Scully not to visit Melissa at the hospital, since she could be targeted there.

 Furious that the wrong person was murdered, the Syndicate demands that the Smoking Man produce the tape.
 The Smoking Man promises to do so the following day.
 Meanwhile, Mulder and Scully visit Klemper, who says that the photo was taken at Strughold Mining Facility, a former mine in West Virginia.
 After the agents leave, Klemper calls the Well-Manicured Man and informs him that Mulder is alive.
 The news causes the Syndicate to further mistrust the Smoking Man.
 Meanwhile, at the hospital, Albert Hosteen visits Melissa while a suited man loiters nearby.

 Mulder and Scully arrive at the mining facility and, using the code for Napier's constant given to them by Klemper, unlock one of the reinforced doors inside.
-The agents discover a large complex of filing cabinets containing smallpox vaccination records and tissue samples.
+They discover a large complex of filing cabinets containing smallpox vaccination records and tissue samples.
 Mulder finds his sister Samantha's file and finds that it was originally meant for him.
 Meanwhile, Skinner tells the Smoking Man that he may have found the digital tape.
 The Smoking Man is agitated at this, insisting that he will not make a deal with Skinner and tacitly threatening his life.